joshidhaivat/QAlign/README.md

 ### Publication <a id='pub'></a>

-If you find QAlign is helpful, we appreciate your citation of its publication [version](https://doi.org/10.1093/bioinformatics/btaa875):
+If you find QAlign is helpful, we appreciate your citation of its published [version](https://doi.org/10.1093/bioinformatics/btaa875):

 Dhaivat Joshi, Shunfu Mao, Sreeram Kannan, Suhas Diggavi, QAlign: aligning nanopore reads accurately using current-level modeling, Bioinformatics, Volume 37, Issue 5, 1 March 2021, Pages 625–633.